Bense History, Family Crest & Coats of Arms

 Early Origins of the Bense family

-Another 263 words (19 lines of text) covering the years 1766 and 1839 are included under the topic Early Bense History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bense research.
+Another 126 words (9 lines of text) covering the years 1766 and 1839 are included under the topic Early Bense History in all our PDF Extended History products and printed products wherever possible.

 Bense Spelling Variations